SeeClickFix/legal.seeclickfix.com/content/terms-of-use.md

 service to you subject to the following Terms of Service ("TOS"), which may be updated by us from time to time without notice to you.
 You can review the most current version of the TOS at any time at on our website at http://www.seeclickfix.com.
-This version was updated on October 10th, 2018.
+This version was updated on March 13th, 2019.

 ## 2. DESCRIPTION OF SERVICE